Boritech-Solutions/Ring2Mongo/README.md

 #### Acknowledgement:

+ * Module Launcher coded by Erol Kalkan (USGS)
-The development and maintenance of Ring2Mongo is funded entirely by software and research contracts with Boritech Solutions.
+ * The development and maintenance of Ring2Mongo is funded entirely by software and research contracts with Boritech Solutions.